mrkamel/bbque/README.md

 end
 ```

-Then, start your custom consumer in favor of BBQueue's default one:
+Then, start your custom consumer in favor of BBQue's default one:

 ```ruby
 ForkingConsumer.new(["queue1", "queue2", ...], ...).run
 ```

+## Job Limit

+TODO

+## Delay

+TODO

 ## Graceful Termination